Do you want to learn a new skill or make a shift in your career? Learning apps can be a great solution.

 With so many credible resources available to jumpstart a new part of your career, what are you waiting for?

-If you’re looking to gain a new skill or improve upon one in which you’re already invested, this exclusive list of the very best learning apps can help you learn more effectively and reach new heights in your career.
+If you’re looking to gain a new skill or improve upon one in which you’re already invested, this exclusive list of the very best learning apps can help you learn more effectively and reach new heights in your career, no matter your learning style.

 The current king (or queen) of learning apps is Lynda.
 Owned by technology super-power Microsoft, this platform boasts a wide array of courses not available anywhere else.